Trams in Europe: Slovakia

 The first trams in Bratislava started operation in 1895, and there are currently 5 lines in service with a track length of 41.5 km.
-A newest tram line was built across the river Danube to the Petrzalka suburb on the right bank.
+A newest tram line was built across the river Danube to the Petržalka suburb on the right bank.
 There are multiple plans for expanding the network, but funding is currently unclear.

 Košice started operating trams in 1914, after wagons pulled by horses and a steam tramway.
 Trams currently run over 34 km of tracks and run on 7 lines within the city and 8 fast tram lines to U. S. Steel Košice.

 Spain

 A tram running on a section of grassed track in Bilbao, Basque Country, Spain.

 In Spain, modern tram networks have been opened in Alicante, Barcelona (Trambaix and Trambesòs), Bilbao, Madrid, Murcia, Parla, Santa Cruz de Tenerife, Seville, Valencia, Vélez-Málaga, Vitoria-Gasteiz and Zaragoza.
 Jaén had built a tram network in 2011, but it only operated for a short period.